rackerlabs/rackspace-how-to/content/rackspace-email/view-and-pay-unpaid-invoices-cloud-office-control-panel.md

 product_url: rackspace-email
 ---

-To view unpaid invoices for your Cloud Office account, [log in to the control panel](https://cp.rackspace.com/) and perform the following
+This article describes how to view and pay unpaid invoices in the Cloud Office Control Panel.

-steps:
+**Note:** These steps are for customers who are billed automatically.
+If you are emailed an invoice, follow the instructions in the email.

 ### Prerequisites